 If a child did not become eligible for free or reduced-price school meals until after March 16, 2020, P-EBT benefits were prorated based on the month of eligibility:

 P-EBT benefits can be used to buy food at participating retailers, with certain exceptions such as alcohol, pet food, hot foods, and foods prepared for immediate consumption, like toasted sandwiches at the deli.

 There are ways to stretch P-EBT benefits.
 Families who use P-EBT at participating farmer markets across the state can get an unlimited dollar-for-dollar match for all SNAP purchases on fresh produce through August 31, 2020.

 In addition, P-EBT can even be used to buy seeds or plants to grow food.

 The purpose of P-EBT is to help families feed their children for the period of time when schools were supposed to be in session but were closed due to the pandemic.
-Families in Florida whose children qualify were supposed to have automatically received their P-EBT benefits by June 30, 2020.
+Families in Florida whose children qualify were supposed to have automatically received their P-EBT benefits by July 21, 2020, at the latest.
 Parents or guardians who think that their child is eligible for P-EBT, but who did not get any assistance or received P-EBT in an amount that they believe is incorrect, should follow up with DCF.

 The bad news is that, with the roll out of any new program as large as P-EBT, mistakes happen.
 The good news is that mistakes can be corrected.
 No eligible child in need should miss out due to an administrative oversight.